Theatre Arts

 Joshua Yoder, MFA

-Director of Theatre Arts, Assistant Professor of Theatre Arts
+Director and Assistant Professor of Theatre Arts

 Michael Hannah, PhD